|Guide||♦||1 Triplog||0 Topics|

 From the trailhead, head to the east across the plain in Bulldog Canyon.
 Your initial goal is a saddle high above Bulldog Canyon.
 You may wish to look at the GPS track for the Panorama Peak Hike that was posted by Cannondale Kid for additional guidance on getting to the saddle -- this hike starts/ends from the same trailhead.

-The section of the hike that is within a half mile or so of the trailhead is relatively flat and you'll either be going through a wash or following an OHV road; beyond that however, you'll rarely encounter any flat ground on the hike.
+The section of the hike that is within a half-mile or so of the trailhead is relatively flat, and you'll either be going through a wash or following an OHV road.
+Beyond that, you'll rarely encounter any flat ground on the hike.

 Once at the saddle, Peak 3076 will be in view (33.5217, -111.54412).
-Basically you will need to drop down into the valley below you and then make the climb up to Peak 3076.
+Basically, you will need to drop down into the valley below you and then climb up to Peak 3076.
 See triplogs for routes that other hikers have used.
-Once on top of Peak 3076 you will have unobstructed, 360 degree views that make the difficult climb worthwhile.
+Once on top of Peak 3076, you will have unobstructed, 360-degree views that make the difficult climb worthwhile.
 To get back to the trailhead, return more-or-less the way that you came.